- Oct 26, 2017

 Here’s the lesson.
 Don’t always assume that aging scan data could mean a device is inactive or decommissioned.
 Your process should analyze the status of each device when looking at the age of inventory data.
 Is the device still active and deployed?
 If so, that’s a trigger to get updated data inventory, not to ignore the inventory completely.

-Everyone enjoys a little scare on Halloween, but in asset management, I prefer to keep the real horror to a minimum.
+Everyone enjoys a little scare on Halloween, but in software asset management, I prefer to keep the real horror to a minimum.